 Step one: Thinly chop mushrooms and onions.

-Step two: Melt a tablespoon of butter in large skillet on medium-high heat.
-Then add sliced mushrooms, onion and garlic.
+Step two: Melt a tablespoon of butter in a large skillet on medium-high heat.
+Then add sliced mushrooms, onion, and garlic.
 Cook for 5 minutes until golden brown and fragrant, stirring continuously.

-Step three: In a large bowl, combine broth and corn starch and whisk until thoroughly mixed.
-Then, add cornstarch slurry and remaining ingredients to skillet with sautéed mushrooms and onions.
+Step three: In a large bowl, combine broth and cornstarch and whisk until thoroughly mixed.
+Then, add the cornstarch slurry and remaining ingredients to the skillet with sautéed mushrooms and onions.
 Reduce stove to medium-low heat and allow to simmer.

 Step four: Simmer for 10 minutes, stirring occasionally.
 After 10 minutes of simmering, pour over your steak and enjoy!

 Watch How to Make This - Step by Step